-Accounts have been created on LinkedIn, X (previously Twitter) and Instagram.
-Content on LinkedIn and Twitter will be sourced by ICLEI through general project communication and exchange directly with the cities, while Instagram will mainly feature photos from the Cities and live events.
-Of three three, LinkedIn is considered the most crucial, and X will primarily feature content produced for LinkedIn.
+Accounts have been created for Re-Value on LinkedIn, X (previously Twitter) and Instagram.
+Content on LinkedIn and Twitter is sourced by ICLEI Europe through general project communication and exchange directly with the cities, while Instagram will mainly feature photos from the Cities and live events.
+Of three three, LinkedIn was from the beginning considered the most crucial, and X primarily meant to feature content produced for LinkedIn.